IhorVolkov/Forms/README.md

 3) github.io/Forms/forms.html  - where /Forms/ - your named new one repository
 4) github.io/Forms/forms.html  - where forms.html - is your html file name
 5) Check that you have already added CSS file which redirected onto html file (in my case "forms.html")
-6) Sure that you have working online code on a GitHub resources.. and have fun =)
+6) Sure that you have working online code on a GitHub resources..
+Have a nice day!